ricardoarchive/ricardo-simple-redux/README.md

 Constructor parameters:

 - `initialState: Object` - this is an initial state it will be used in reducer method
+  TODO: before and after should accept functions too
 - `before: Object` - optional will be dispatched on the state before the action.
 Good if you need to display a preloader when you want to call an async action.
 - `after: Object` - optional will be dispatched on the state before the action.
 Good if you need to hide a preloader when you want to call an async action.
 - `error: Function` - optional will be dispatched if action will throw an error